What to do in Kotor: the Most Picturesque Town in Montenegro

 Beautiful old small square with outdoor restaurant tables in Old town Kotor

 I loved mindlessly wondering through the maze of old alleys, periodically finding cozy squares like this.
-These modern restaurants surrounded by old buildings are definitely adding to the cool atmosphere.
-Kotor is such a cool destination for city breaks!
+These modern restaurants surrounded by old buildings are definitely adding to the cool atmosphere of the town.

 beautiful pink cobblestone pavement

-The cobblestones you will walk on are so old, uneven and beautiful!
-I couldn't decide where to look: around or down!
-The pavement was so awesome and pink!
+The cobblestones you will walk on are old, uneven and beautiful!
+I couldn't decide where to look: up or down!
+The pavement was so awesome and pink, I was taking endless videos of it.

 All the beauty around will make you wonder about Kotor's history.